Groceries are one of the primary expenses of every household, just as unavoidable as utility bills, insurance payments, and taxes.

-You can produce a flyer of the competitor’s prices, or you can use an app that offers price comparisons for different retailers in your area.
-Either way, you have a chance to get the lowest price in your favorite store.
+You can produce a flyer of the competitor’s prices or use an app that offers price comparisons for different retailers in your area.
+Either way, you have a chance to get the lowest price in your favourite store.

-Be sure to check the inventory of the store/competitor you are using for a price-match.
-If a store’s competitor doesn’t have that exact-something in stock, the store you are trying to price-match at will not entertain you.
+Be sure to check the inventory of the store/competitor you are using for a price match.
+If a store’s competitor doesn’t have that exact something in stock, the store you are trying to price-match at will not entertain you.

 3. Grocery List

-Potential Annual Savings: 23% or $2,070
+- Potential Annual Savings: 23% or $2,330

 - Helpful Link: Out of Milk (grocery list app)

-When people don’t make a grocery list, or make one but don’t stick to it, they tend to over-shop.
+When people don’t make a grocery list (or make one but don’t stick to it!), they tend to over-shop.
 That’s something we all know.
 But a study revealed just how much you could overspend if you don’t prepare a grocery list: 23%.

-It won’t only help you save a lot of money, but also a lot of time.
+It won’t only help you save a lot of money but also a lot of time.
 If you know what you need to buy, you won’t be tempted to browse and will probably finish your grocery run in half the usual time.

 4. Leave Kids At Home

-Potential Annual Savings: 25% (between 10% and 40%) or $2,250
+- Potential Annual Savings: 25% (between 10% and 40%) or $2,500

 A study suggests that when you are out grocery shopping with kids, you can spend anywhere from 10% to 40% extra.
-That’s mostly because kids have a hard time exercising self-control at markets, and ask for a lot of unnecessary stuff like a special cereal or candies, which parents are obliged to buy.
+That’s mostly because kids have a hard time exercising self-control at markets and ask for a lot of unnecessary stuff like special cereal or candies, which parents are obliged to buy.

 Related Reading: Frugal Living Tips in Canada